Parkhost/Script-for-Script/readme.md

 ---

 # CVE Mitre check
+Get all your installed applications with version.
+Do a check against the CVE Mitre database if any known vulnerabilities are present of the specific application with version.
+Give a report back to the user.

-Idea, get all application names and version numbers.
+- [x] Get all application names and version numbers.
-Check this data against the CVE mitre database.
+- [ ] Check the data against my CVE database.
-Notice user if anything is detected
+- [ ] Notice user if anything is detected (email or webpage).